deancochran/deancochran.github.io/src/posts/designing-ml-systems-book-review.md

 The author emphasizes that data distributions inevitably change over time.
 Rather than trying to prevent these shifts, she advises:

-> "The key is not to try to prevent all distribution shifts—which is impossible—but to build systems that can detect and adapt to these shifts as they occur."
+> The key is not to try to prevent all distribution shifts—which is impossible—but to build systems that can detect and adapt to these shifts as they occur.

 ### Model Selection Trade-offs

 On choosing models for production, Huyen offers practical wisdom:

-> "A slightly less accurate model that is faster, more interpretable, and easier to maintain might be a better choice for your production system than a state-of-the-art model that requires significant computational resources."
+> A slightly less accurate model that is faster, more interpretable, and easier to maintain might be a better choice for your production system than a state-of-the-art model that requires significant computational resources.

 ### Feature Engineering